Skip to content

 ClusterTool compatibility

-The able has previously been tested with “normal” useage of talosctl apply, on machineconfigs created, and manually altered, using clustertool genconfig.
-Its not been validated for clustertool bootstrapping as of yet
+The tool has previously been tested with “normal” usage of talosctl apply on machineconfigs created and manually altered using clustertool genconfig.
+It’s not been validated for clustertool bootstrapping as yet.

 Intel GPU support

-We assume that doing the volume-forwards to the container like normal for adding intel GPUs to containers, would work fine.
-But we’ve not tested this yet
+We assume that doing the volume-forwards to the container like normal for adding intel GPUs to containers works fine, but we’ve not tested this yet.

 OpenEBS ZFS-PV